CosmWasm/docs-deprecated/dapps/cw-plus/tips.md

 # Advanced REPL tips

+:::warning
-::: danger You must read [cw20 tutorial](/cw-plus/cw20/cw20-base-tutorial.md) first.
+You must read [cw20 tutorial](cw20/cw20-base-tutorial.md) first.
 This section builds on top of it.
 :::

 You got your hands dirty with Node REPL.
 Now let's dig in a bit deeper of some advanced functions you can use.